Pankaj-And-Shubh-s-MSA-Project/MSA_Project_PMS/README.md

-# 🏥 Project Management System (Microservices Architecture)
+# 🏥 Patient Management System (Microservices Architecture)

 A robust and scalable **Project Management System (PMS)** built with a **Microservices Architecture** using **Spring Boot**.
 This system simulates a healthcare workflow with separate services for handling patients, doctors, appointments, billing, and more.